Jean-005/Capstone_Project/README.md

 **2. Create a Branch:** Clone the forked repository to your local machine & create a new branch for your contribution.

-**3.Make Changes:** Make your changes to the code & ensure your changes follow our coding style.
+**3. Make Changes:** Make your changes to the code & ensure your changes follow our coding style.

 **4. Commit Your Changes:** Commit your changes to your local branch with a descriptive commit message.